 Dave Heikes Farm prides itself on welcoming its customers like old friends and offering a one-of-a-kind experience.
 The third-generation farm offers a market filled with already picked berries and milkshakes made from the very berries they grow.

-As the strawberry-picking season ends, the blueberry-picking season is just around the corner.
+The strawberry-picking season is in full swing, and the blueberry-picking season will be just around the corner.
 Their options don’t stop there; they also farm red raspberries and boysenberries too.
 Customers are welcome to bring their own containers for picking, but there are also some on-site just in case.
-Check out their daily updates and announcement on Facebook that regard safety requirements throughout the summer. city map

 Hoffman Farms Store makes picking easy by offering varying containers at fair prices to assure safe and effective food safety measures.
 The experience is a fun afternoon for couples or the whole family.

 Owners Jay and Kelly Hoffman have been farming their land for over 35 years.
 What started as a potato farm has (literally) blossomed into a farm with plentiful varieties of strawberries, tayberries, raspberries, blackberries, and of course, blueberries.

 When fall arrives, the pumpkin patch and a corn maze to get lost in will keep the little ones happy.

 A visit to Red Berry Barn is an entertaining day-trip experience replete with a garden center, bakery, country store, and fields of u-pick berries.
 In the summer, customers will be picking strawberries, blueberries and a variety of others.
 The fall pumpkin patch will be must-do weekend fun.
 Owners Aaron and Erika Wilcott were each part of a farming family, giving their coupled farming journey a leg up.

 Check Facebook page for updates on fruit ripening dates.
 Customers can pick fruit as they wander around the farm.
 If you’re short on time, call ahead to order a filled flat.